 The sequence of our English curriculum is:

 10th grade: Building on the skills learned in their freshman year, students in tenth grade begin stateside for an intense American literature survey course.
-Studying classic authors from Poe and Hemingway to Twain and McCarthy, students explore the evolution of American creativity and the ever-changing American Dream as experienced by some of the greatest authors, poets, and orators of the past 200 years.
+Beginning with classic authors from Poe and Hemingway and moving on to modern voices of the 21st century, students explore the multicultural evolution of American creativity and the ever-changing American Dream.

-11th grade: Junior English takes the students back to the beginnings of the English language with an in depth survey course of British Literature.
+11th grade: Junior English takes the students back to the beginnings of the English language with an in-depth survey course of British Literature.
 Starting with Anglo-Saxon ballads and finishing with modern British voices, students participate in the pageant of British literature and learn how it has shaped our language and culture on this side of the pond.
-Major works include Beowulf, The Canterbury Tales, King Lear, and Brave New World, as well as numerous short stories and poems.
 Students in 11th grade may also opt to take AP Language and Composition instead of British Literature.

-12th grade: A new initiative in the English Department allows seniors to choose their English classes for their final year of high school.
-With multiple different courses available, students get a small taste of what college classes will be like.
+12th grade: Rising seniors choose their English classes for their final year of high school.
+With multiple courses available, students get a small taste of what college classes will be like.
 Students switch classes mid-year in order to experience different genres and topics in literature, taught by teachers who are passionate about their subjects.
-Sample courses offered: AP Literature and Composition, AP Language and Composition, Villains and Monsters, Science Fiction, Shakespeare, Contemporary Literature, The Graphic Novel, Satire and Comedy, Children's Literature and Fairy Tales, and Crash Course Literature.
+Sample courses offered: AP Literature and Composition, Villains and Monsters, Science Fiction, Shakespeare, Contemporary Literature, The Graphic Novel, Satire and Comedy, Children's Literature and Fairy Tales, and Memoirs.